-RMS has been at the forefront of flood hazard data and probabilistic modeling innovation for more than 15 years, providing advanced, high-resolution, comprehensive solutions for the consistent evaluation of flood risk from underwriting to capital management across the entire risk-decision chain.
+For over 15 years, RMS has prioritised the advancement of flood hazard data and probabilistic modeling innovation.
+This effort has enabled advanced, high-resolution, comprehensive solutions for the consistent evaluation of flood risk – from underwriting, to capital management, and across the entire risk-decision chain.

 Flood risk is driven by all types of precipitation and sources of inundation, However, the relative dominance of those factors varies significantly on a regional and national basis.
-Simulated precipitation is the foundation of all RMS inland flood models ensures all potential fluvial and pluvial sources are evaluated, antecedent conditions are captured, and natural clustering and spatial correlation is explicitly represented.
+Simulated precipitation is the foundation of all RMS inland flood models, which ensure that potential fluvial and pluvial sources are evaluated, antecedent conditions are captured, and natural clustering and spatial correlation is explicitly represented.

-Flood defenses are a major determinant of flooding in an extreme event.
-Our advanced approach to modeling flood defenses in probabilistic and hazard data products in Europe account for both permanent as well as temporary defense systems -- even in the absence of information being publicly available.
+Flood defenses are often the major determinant of flooding in an extreme event.
+Our advanced approach tomodeling flooddefenses in probabilistic and hazard data products account for both permanent and temporary defense systems -- even in the absence of information being publicly available.

-Critical features for modeling flood impact on exposed risks are captured by hundreds of vulnerability curves available for every region we model, including both primary parameters and secondary modifiers, such as the presence of basements and elevation of a location.
+Critical features for modelingflood impacton exposed risks are captured by hundreds of vulnerability curves available for every region we model.
+This includes primary parameters and secondary modifiers, such as the presence of basements and elevation of a location.
 RMS solutions leverage robust vulnerability relationships to precisely translate floodhazard tophysical damage and financial costs for residential, commercial and industrial structures.